giovannilamarmora/lovelace-google-components/README.md

 ---

-## 🤝 Contribute
+## 🛠 Contributing

-PRs are welcome!
-If you'd like to help translate or improve features, open an Issue or Pull Request.
+This project is currently in beta.
+Contributions, ideas, and feedback are welcome!

+Feel free to open issues or submit pull requests.